oneananda/Software-Architecture-Best-Practices/Authentication Best Practices/README.md

 ## 1. Use OAuth 2.0 and OpenID Connect
 Leverage OAuth 2.0 for authorization and OpenID Connect for authentication.
 These standards provide a secure way to authenticate users and authorize access to resources, and they’re widely supported across platforms.

+## 2. Use API Keys Carefully
+If you use API keys, treat them like passwords: keep them secret and avoid embedding them in your code.
+Use them in conjunction with other authentication methods for added security.

+## 3. Implement JSON Web Tokens (JWT)
+JWTs are a popular choice for API authentication.
+Use them to securely transmit information between parties as a JSON object.
+Make sure to sign tokens with a strong algorithm like `RS256` and validate them properly on the server side.